UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ![Workflow Model](./workflow/simons-algorithm-hardware-selection.png)

 Furthermore, it is available in XML format [here](./workflow/simons-algorithm-hardware-selection.bpmn).
-In the following, the different steps to execute the workflow model including the dynamic hardware selection is presented.
+In the following, the different steps to execute the workflow model including the dynamic hardware selection are presented.

 Please refer to the *Troubleshooting* section at the end of this README if you have some issues during execution!